nikhilgawai/Helmet-Detection-using-Jetson-Nano-2GB/README.md

 ### We used Google Colab And Roboflow

-#### train your model on colab and download the weights and past them into yolov5 folder
+#### train your model on colab and download the weights and pass them into yolov5 folder.
-#### link of project

-Insert gif or link to demo

 ## Running Helmet Detection Model